juliomchado/juliomchado/README.md

 ### Hello, Welcome my github profile👋

 **My name is Julio Machado**
-I'm a FullStack Developer :computer:
+I'm a FullStack Developer at Aubay Portugal :computer:
 </br> I've been passionate about technology and problem solving since childhood.

 ### Some technologies in focus now: